AScustomWorks/AS/README.md

 RODENTMODULES MuO.
 Mods: graphics, smaller panel size.

 ### TinySine
-VCV tutorial module: graphics only.
+VCV tutorial module.
+Mods: graphics.

+### TriLFO
+Fundamental LFO module.
+Mods:graphics, controls tripped to the basics but you get 3 LFOS on the same space.

 ### Triggers
-A couple of manual trigger buttons, one ON/OFF, one temporary, both with 4 trigger outputs.
+A couple of manual trigger buttons, one ON/OFF, one temporary, both with 4 trigger outputs, trigger volts knob going from 1 to 10 v output.

 ### Blank Panel
 Blank panels in 4,6 & 8 screw spacing widths.